Thailand: Transition toward democracy (1973–2001)

-Constant unrest and instability, as well as fear of a communist takeover after the fall of Saigon, made some ultra-right groups brand leftist students as communists.
-This culminated in the Thammasat University massacre in October 1976.
-A coup d'état on that day brought Thailand a new ultra-right government, which cracked down on media outlets, officials, and intellectuals, and fuelled the communist insurgency.
-Another coup the following year installed a more moderate government, which offered amnesty to communist fighters in 1978.
+With new democratic institutions limited in their capability to solidify power and pass reforms, the three years after the uprising were marked by political and economic instability.
+Right-wing fears of a Communist takeover of Thailand grew following the captures of South Vietnam, Cambodia and Laos by Communist insurgents.
+These factors culminated in the Thammasat University massacre in October 1976, in which police and right-wing mobs massacred students protesting the return of Thanom Kittikachorn to Thai politics.
+A military coup d'état on that day brought Thailand a new ultra-right wing military government which cracked down on media outlets, government officials, and intellectuals, engendering a communist insurgency.
+Another military coup the following year installed a more moderate military government, which offered amnesty to some communist fighters in 1978.